JuliaDatabases/SQLite.jl/docs/src/index.md

 SQLite.sqlreturn
 ```

-* `SQLite.sqlreturn(contex, val)`

-  This function should never be called explicitly.
-Instead it is exported so that it can be overloaded when necessary, see below.

 ## User Defined Functions

 ### [SQLite Regular Expressions](@id regex)

 SQLite provides syntax for calling
 the [`regexp` function](http://sqlite.org/lang_expr.html#regexp)
 from inside `WHERE` clauses.
-Unfortunately, however,
+Unfortunately, however, sqlite does not provide
-SQLite does not provide a default implementation of the `regexp` function,
+a default implementation of the `regexp` function.
+It can be easily added,
-so SQLite.jl creates one automatically when you open a database.
+however, by calling `SQLite.@register db SQLite.regexp`

 The function can be called in the following ways
 (examples using the [Chinook Database](http://chinookdatabase.codeplex.com/))